onaret/opensnp-cohort-maker/README.md

-## OpenSNP Cohort Maker
-Create an up to cohort from genome wide genotyping data of the [OpenSNP community](www.opensnp.org)
+Create an up to date OpenSNP community cohort from genome wide genotyping data available on the [OpenSNP platform](www.opensnp.org)

 ## Dependency
 The tools rely on a couple of dependencies.